mixxxdj/manual/source/chapters/library.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-The search function filters the current selected list (e.g. a playlist, a crate or even the whole library) for tracks that match your search query.
+The search function filters the currently displayed list (e.g. a playlist, a crate, or even the whole library) for tracks that match your search query.

-* Activate the search input field by pressing :kbd:`CTRL` + :kbd:`F`
-  (Windows/Linux) or :kbd:`CMD` + :kbd:`F` (Mac).
-Alternatively click into the
+* Activate the search input field by clicking in it or pressing :kbd:`CTRL` + :kbd:`F` (Windows/Linux) or :kbd:`CMD` + :kbd:`F` (Mac).
-  search box.
-* Type your search term.
-Mixxx filters the tracks and retains only the ones that match the search term.
+* Type your search term(s).
+Mixxx filters the tracks as you type and shows only those matching the search term(s).
 Search terms can include an artist's name, a song title, BPM, etc.
 * To clear the search string hit :kbd:`ESC` or click the clear button right next to the input field.
 * Hit :kbd:`TAB` to cycle between the search and the list of results in the